quicwg/base-drafts/draft-ietf-quic-http.md

 The "chunked" transfer encoding defined in Section 4.1 of {{!RFC7230}} MUST NOT be used.

-If a DATA frame is received before a HEADERS frame on a request stream, the recipient must respond with a connection error ({{errors}}) of type HTTP_UNEXPECTED_FRAME.
+If a DATA frame is received before a HEADERS frame on a either a request or push stream, the recipient must respond with a connection error ({{errors}}) of type HTTP_UNEXPECTED_FRAME.

 Trailing header fields are carried in an additional HEADERS frame following the